ResEnv/chain-api/README.md

 -----------------------

 All resources are specified with a URI.
-When presented to the client, the resource is represented as a JSON object with at minimum an 'href' property that contains its URI.
-When a parent resource (such as a Collection Resource or some other related resource) contains embedded child resources, those resources may be fully embedded or may only contain the 'href' property, in which case the client should follow the given link to access the child resource.
+When presented to the client, the resource is represented as a JSON object with at minimum an `_href` property that contains its URI.
+When a parent resource (such as a Collection Resource or some other related resource) contains embedded child resources, those resources may be fully embedded or may only contain the `_href` property, in which case the client should follow the given link to access the child resource.
 Clients should be written to handle both cases transparently, to support future server-side changes and optimizations.